Manufacturing Companies in Texas

 The world’s market-leaders Go Big in Texas to make and move their innovations and products.

-Companies tap into a deep talent pool in Texas, where nearly 875,000 workers are employed in manufacturing roles across specialized areas including automotive, semiconductors and electronics, chemicals and more.
+Companies tap into a deep talent pool in Texas, where more than 940,000 workers are employed in manufacturing roles across specialized areas including automotive, semiconductors and electronics, chemicals and more.
 In fact, Texas has the nation’s second largest manufacturing workforce according to the National Association of Manufacturers.
 From 3M to GM, companies also choose Texas for its high-value cost of business and access to domestic and global markets.
-The State of Texas’ competitive incentive programs including the nation’s largest deal-closing fund also help manufacturing operations ramp up quickly in the Lone Star State.
+The State of Texas’ competitive business incentive programs including the nation’s largest deal-closing fund also help manufacturing operations ramp up quickly in the Lone Star State.

 America’s #1 Exporting State

-Texas has led the nation in exports for 18 straight years—with $330 billion in goods exported in 2019—and in tech exports for seven years.
+Texas has led the nation in exports for 21 straight years—with $485 billion in goods exported in 2022—and $55 billion in 2022 tech exports for ten years.